Computational Hardness of Static Distributionally Robust Markov Decision Processes: Computational Hardness

-When the maximization problem in \eqref{static_rmdp_two_kernels} involves both ambiguous cost functions $\cbr{c_t}$ and transition kernel $P$, \cite{le2007robust} establishes the NP-completeness of \eqref{static_rmdp_two_kernels} based on the reduction from Path with Forbidden Pairs \cite{gabow1976two}.
+When the maximization problem in \eqref{static_rmdp_two_kernels} involves both ambiguous cost functions $\cbr{c_t}$ and transition kernel $P$, \cite{le2007robust} proposes an approach that attempts to establish the NP-completeness of \eqref{static_rmdp_two_kernels} based on the reduction from Path with Forbidden Pairs \cite{gabow1976two}.
 It appears to us that the reduction presented in \cite{le2007robust} is not polynomial, as the transition kernel constructed therein needs to memorize the visitation history of the forbidden pairs and hence is non-Markovian.

-Theorem \ref{def_static_rmdp} can also be strengthened if \eqref{def_static_rmdp} involves $\cP$ consisting of $K$ distinct kernels and the characterization of computational hardness is allowed to depend on $K$.
-In this case, \cite{le2007robust} shows that finding the history-dependent optimal policy for \eqref{def_static_rmdp} is NP-hard.
-Indeed, using the observations made in \cite{steimle2021multi} for multi-model MDPs, the following simple proposition shows that finding the optimal (randomized) Markovian policy is also NP-hard.
+\begin{remark} While our focus is on ambiguity sets with two transition kernels, if \eqref{def_static_rmdp} involves $\cP$ consisting of $K$ distinct kernels and the complexity characterization is allowed to depend on $K$, \cite{le2007robust} points out that finding the optimal randomized Markovian policy for \eqref{def_static_rmdp} can be shown to be NP-complete by reducing from the SAT problem.
+A similar and explicit reduction from 3-CNF-SAT can be found in \cite{steimle2021multi}, which is originally developed for showing the NP-completeness of multi-model MDPs.
+Note that the approach in \cite{steimle2021multi} also allows the cost function to be ambiguous along with the transition kernel.
+It might be worth noting here that the NP-completeness for robust MDPs with $K$ kernels does not imply the existence of local minimizers or the hardness of \eqref{static_rmdp_two_kernels}. \end{remark}

+By adopting the set partition problem again, one can indeed strengthen Theorem \ref{thrm_np_nonrandom} by establishing the NP-hardness of finding the optimal policy among Markovian randomized policies $\Pi_{\mathrm{MR}}$.